PinguimAlfaro/TCC-Orfeu-and-Euridice-Game-Showcase/README.md

 * Explore the intersection of **games and education**
 * Publish the game for a broader audience

+🔒 Source Code

+The full implementation is private, but I’m happy to discuss details if needed.

 ---

 ## 👨‍💻 Team